Skip to content

 including unreacted initiator molecules, and $r=k_p/k_i$ is the ratio of the

-polymerization and initiation rate coefficients.
+propagation and initiation rate coefficients.
 Then, the number fraction

-the solution reduces to the well-known Poisson distribution:
+that case, the solution reduces to the well-known Poisson distribution:

 $$ p(k) = \frac{v^k}{k!}e^{-v} $$